metrorailings/OwlBlog/content/posts/week-9-insights-1.md

 Carolina's offensive line is in shambles.
 Worrisome.

 Patriots have multiple men that can rush the ball.
 This Stevenson guy has some fire in him.

+New England is absolutely blowing up all the bootlegs Carolina's trying to run.